Agnelli family lifts stake in The Economist as Pearson sells out

 The Economist, a famously opinionated advocate of free markets, said the deal would be structured in such a way as to guarantee its editorial independence.

-Pearson said it would sell its stake to Exor, a holding vehicle for the Agnelli family, and to The Economist Group.
+Pearson said it would sell its stake to Exor (EXOR.MI), a holding vehicle for the Agnelli family, and to The Economist Group.

 To finance the purchase The Economist, founded in 1843, said it would sell the Economist building in London's exclusive St James's district, its home since the 1960s.